-Schools adopting Chinese as the MOI may employ one more NET to fill one of the additional English teacher posts at GM rank allocated to them in accordance with Attachment B.
+One more NET may be employed to fill one of the additional English teacher posts at GM rank allocated to them in accordance with Attachment B.

-- (c) With effect from 1 September 1996, new schools are provided with one additional Graduate Master/Mistress in the initial two years of operation. - (d) With effect from 1 September 2006, additional graduate teachers are provided to individual schools with academic low achievers in Secondary 1 3.
+- (c) With effect from 1 September 1996, new schools are provided with one additional Graduate Master/Mistress in the initial two years of operation. - (d) With effect from 1 September 2006, additional graduate teachers are provided to individual schools with academic low achievers in Secondary 1 - 3.
 An additional 0.7 Graduate Master/Mistress per class of territory bottom 10% students enrolled and an additional 0.3 Graduate Master/Mistress per class of territory Band 3 students enrolled not within the Bottom 10% are provided.
 From 2009/10 school year onwards, the calculated number of additional teacher should be retained at 1 decimal place. (updated on 1 September 2009) - 4.
 Fractional Graduate Master/Mistress (GM) Post

 The fractional GM post is worked out by adding up the fractional entitlements, if any, in (I)1, i.e. overall establishment deduced from teacher-to-class ratios, and (I)3(d), i.e. additional teachers for schools with academic low achievers.
 Any whole number of the sum is added to the GM establishment.
 Both the fractional and whole number GM posts do not count towards the calculation of promotion posts and the graduate teacher ratio.
-School may keep the fractional GM post in the teaching staff establishment or opt for encashing the fractional GM post, which is calculated on the basis of the mid-point of GM teachers. (updated on 1 September 2009)
+School may keep the fractional GM post in the teaching staff establishment or opt for encashing the fractional GM post, which is calculated on the basis of the mid-point of GM teachers.